Greg Caton: Lumen Foods, Alpha Omega Labs and Herbologics

 Alpha Omega was the topic of an exposé by Business Week in their review of the book Natural Causes.

-The review in Business Week references the case of Sue Gilliatt, a nurse from Indianapolis who claimed she used Cansema, as well as a product named "H3O" (also sold by Caton) for skin cancer on her nose and that they burned off her nose (in the lawsuit, H3O was primarily blamed).Website: Meditopia pdf Archive:WISH TV Channel 8 News Story accessed 19 DEC 09 BusinessWeek, Jan.
-8, 2007.
+The review in Business Week references the case of Sue Gilliatt, a nurse from Indianapolis who claimed she used Cansema, as well as a product named "H3O" (also sold by Caton) for skin cancer on her nose and that they burned off her nose (in the lawsuit, H3O was primarily blamed).
 Caton contested Gilliatt's assertions, claiming that because of the individual's use of additional alternative medicine, exclusive attribution of damages from H3O could not be determined.
 Furthermore, according to Caton, Gilliatt contradicted herself several times in her various court testimonies.
 Caton even claims that Gilliatt's nose appears to have been surgically removed, citing photographs.
 The use of escharotics (caustic pastes) such as Cansema to treat skin cancer is "unproven" and can have "serious consequences", according to dermatologists.

 Federal conviction

 In 2003, United States Federal agents from the joint task force (including U.S. FDA, Bureau of Alcohol, Tobacco and Firearms and local law enforcement) raided Caton's offices, factory and home.
-As a result of the raid, Caton pleaded guilty in 2004 and was sentenced to 33 months in prison for weapons possession by a felon, and for defrauding customers and violating FDA regulations.Official Transcript of Pleas Hearing, Docket 04-20075 26 May 2004 Caton had received a previous felony conviction for counterfeiting in 1990.
+As a result of the raid, Caton pleaded guilty in 2004 and was sentenced to 33 months in prison for weapons possession by a felon, and for defrauding customers and violating FDA regulations.
+Caton had received a previous felony conviction for counterfeiting in 1990.

 Caton filed for a writ of habeas corpus based upon ineffective counsel in 2005.
 This was denied with prejudice by the courts.